datastax/spark-cassandra-connector/doc/developers.md

 commands to use when developing the connector are

 1. `test` - Runs the the unit tests for the project.
-2. `it:test` - Runs the integeration tests with embedded C* and Spark
+2. `it:test` - Runs the integeration tests with embedded Cassandra and Spark
 3. `assembly` - Builds a fat jar for using with --jars in spark submit or spark-shell

 The integration tests located in `spark-cassandra-connector/src/it` should